yidas/deployer-php-cli/README.md

 ```
 $ deployer
 ```
-Or you can call the origin bootstrap:
+Or you can call the original bootstrap:
 ```
 $ ./deployer.php
 $ php ./deployer.php